-Welcome to the website of the inFRONT research programme.
-The ‘Inside the Investment Frontier’ Project will offer a perspective on investment-induced displacement and resettlement in the global South.
+The ‘Inside the Investment Frontier’ project will offer a new perspective on investment-induced displacement and resettlement in the Global South.

 This research programme is funded by the Netherlands Organization for Scientific Research (NWO) through an Aspasia Research Grant, and by the Toyota foundation.